 One way to reduce stress to corals is to reduce the amount of sediment in the water.
-Look at the website: http://hlw.org.au/report-card/focusareas to see how southeast Queensland is reducing sediment loads entering Moreton Bay.
+Check the Healthy Land and Water website (https://hlw.org.au) to see how southeast Queensland is reducing sediment loads entering Moreton Bay.